 By now, you may have realized there are countless wineries and wine tastings available on Waiheke Island, but if you are keen on spirits, you are in luck!

 Waiheke Distilling Co. is the place to visit.
-Located on the east side of Waiheke Island, along the ridge of Cowes Bay, they have created a beautiful garden and distillery for visitors to come and enjoy their unique spirits and also stunning and expansive views.
+Located on the east side of Waiheke Island, along the ridge of Cowes Bay, they have created a beautiful garden and distillery for visitors to come and enjoy their unique spirits and stunning expansive views.

-Book a table at their cellar door, Wednesday to Sunday from 11 am to 5 pm, and taste their specialty botanically crafted gins such as the Red Ruby (made with ripe New Zealand cherries!), Spirit of Waiheke, and London Dry.
+Book a table at their cellar door, Wednesday to Sunday from 11 am to 6 pm, and taste their specialty botanically crafted gins such as the Red Ruby (made with ripe New Zealand cherries!), Spirit of Waiheke, and London Dry.

 To take your distillery involvement and understanding a bit further, you can take part in a 2-hour distillery tour where you will have the opportunity to learn about their handcrafted spirits as well as taste them.